Friday, December 26, 2014

 l Got a tablet to do all my computing needs while I lie down in bed

-l Altered my clothes so my lumber support didn't look odd.
+l Altered my clothes so my lumber support doesn't look odd.

 l Stopped my 9-5 and ran my own business